21 Survival Analysis

 There are many possible choices of \(h_0(t)\) and \(r(x_i(t))\).
 Let’s consider some common models.

-20.3.1 Cox proportional hazards model
+21.3.1 Cox proportional hazards model

 For simplicity, suppose the covariates are fixed in time; and to ensure that \(h(t) > 0\), let \[ r(x_i) = \exp(\beta\T x_i). \] This is the Cox proportional hazards model.
 It assumes that covariates influence the hazard through a specific link function (the exponential).
-If we can estimate \(\beta\), we can calculate relative risks and describe how covariates are associated with hazard.
+If we can estimate \(\beta\), we can calculate hazard ratios and describe how covariates are associated with hazard.
 How do we estimate it?

 Again, if we wrote down a parametric form of \(h_0(t)\), we could use maximum likelihood.
 But Cox’s clever trick was to realize that we do not need to write down \(h_0(t)\).
 (TODO rate, not probability?)
 Instead, consider the conditional probability \(\Pr(T_i = t \mid Y(t), \text{one failure at } t)\), the probability that unit \(i\) fails at \(t\) given that one unit fails at \(t\) and given the set at risk at \(t\).
 We can write this as \[\begin{align*} \Pr(T_i = t \mid Y(t), \text{one failure at } t) &= \frac{\Pr(T_i = t \mid Y(t))}{\Pr(\text{one failure at } t \mid Y(t))}\\ &= \frac{h(t \mid X_i = x_i)}{\sum_{j \in Y(t)} h(t \mid X_j = x_j)} \\ &= \frac{\exp(\beta\T x_i)}{\sum_{j \in Y(t)} \exp(\beta\T x_j)}. \end{align*}\] Notice that the baseline hazard \(h_0(t)\) cancels out of this expression.

 Now we need to obtain a likelihood for \(\beta\).
-Again, if we observed \(K\) failures out of \(N\) units, and the failure times are ordered as \(\tau_1 < \tau_2 < \dots < \tau_K\), the product of these conditional probabilities is \[ L(\beta) = \prod_{i=1}^K \frac{\exp(\beta\T x_i)}{\sum_{j \in Y(\tau_i)} \exp(\beta\T x_j)}. \] This is referred to as the partial likelihood for \(\beta\).
+Again, if we observed \(K\) failures out of \(n\) units, and the failure times are ordered as \(\tau_1 < \tau_2 < \dots < \tau_K\), the product of these conditional probabilities is \[ L(\beta) = \prod_{i=1}^K \frac{\exp(\beta\T x_i)}{\sum_{j \in Y(\tau_i)} \exp(\beta\T x_j)}. \] This is referred to as the partial likelihood for \(\beta\).
 It is called the partial likelihood because multiplying the probabilities does not give us the unconditional probability density we would usually use in a likelihood; it is conditional on the total number of failures and their times.
 In other words, given the number of failures and their times, we are measuring the probabilities of particular orderings for the failing units, based on their covariates.

 Nonetheless, the maximum partial likelihood estimator \[ \hat \beta = \argmax_\beta L(\beta) \] behaves much like any other maximum likelihood estimator: it is unbiased, consistent, and asymptotically normally distributed.

-Example 20.2 (Survival in A Song of Ice and Fire) A Song of Ice and Fire is a series of fantasy novels by George R.R.
+Example 21.2 (Survival in A Song of Ice and Fire) A Song of Ice and Fire is a series of fantasy novels by George R.R.
 Martin, well-known for their television adaptation as Game of Thrones.
 They are also well-known for their brutality: many characters are introduced, become important, and then are suddenly killed.

 The data file character-deaths.csv contains each character introduced in the book series and the chapter of their death, measured from the beginning of the series.
 (This data was collected by Erin Pierce and Ben Kahle.)
 We are interested in the survival function from the perspective of a reader: what is the death rate for characters, measured per chapter, rather than in the internal timeline of the novels?
 Each character in the file has some additional data indicating their gender, their nobility, their house of allegiance, and various other useful information for readers of the books.